Coronavirus Response FAQs

 What will happen if I test positive?

-In the event of a positive test, even if you don’t have symptoms, you will go into isolation.
-It is the College’s expectation that someone will pick you up and take you home for the isolation period but, if that is not practical or possible, you will be placed in on-campus isolation space, where you will receive medical care and attention and food will be delivered to you.
+In the event that you test positive, you will enter the isolation protocol, and you will be placed in on-campus isolation space, where you will receive medical care and attention and food will be delivered to you.
 If you feel well enough, you will continue classes remotely.
 Isolation will be for a minimum of 10 days with the last 24 hours fever-free without fever-reducing medication and with symptoms resolved.

 What if my roommate or someone close to me tests positive?